Phone-GWP-group

 This is likely to be incorrect, however.

-Those that will have to pay the tax may decide to pass on at least some, and potentially all, of the additional costs they incur.
-There was even a section in the original legislation (since removed) which indicated all invoices for affected products would have to show the Plastic Packaging Tax surcharge.
+Those who will have to pay the tax may decide to pass on at least some, and potentially all, of the additional costs that they incur.
+There was even a section in the original legislation (since removed) that required all invoices for affected products to show the Plastic Packaging Tax surcharge.

 how to avoid the plastic packaging tax